write your life

-Have you ever wished your life was a novel, and that you were the brilliantly brave antagonist of the book, overcoming your inner demons and fighting the good fight in order to live the life you've always dreamed of?
-Well, I'm here to tell you it IS possible (more or less).
+Have you ever wished your life was a novel, and that you were the brilliantly brave protagonist of the book, overcoming your inner demons and fighting the good fight in order to live the life you've always dreamed of?
+Well, I'm here to tell you it is possible.
 After all, what is life if not a blank book waiting for us to fill each page with our own wonderful, thrilling, magical story?

 The sad thing is, many of us forget that; we just let life happen to us instead of going out and making things happen.
 So what's stopping us?
 Money, sure.
 Circumstances, maybe.
 Lack of time, certainly.
 But when we really get down to it, the main thing stopping us is ourselves: our mindset, our attitude, our open-mindedness (or lack thereof), and most importantly, our fear.
 Fear of going outside our comfort zone, fear of what people might think – and fear of what will happen if we actually succeed and achieve all of our wildest dreams.
 So we self-sabotage.
 We tell ourselves there's nothing we can do.
 We allow our pasts to dictate our future.
 We let the novel of our life write itself, no matter how mundane, stressful, or depressing that book may turn out to be.

 Fortunately, it doesn't have to be that way!
-Whether you're a writer or nonwriter, you can complete the specially designed exercises in this book to help you come to terms with your past, learn how to really live in the present, and – most importantly – take the steps you need to get yourself on the right path... a path that will take you right to your dream life.
+Whether you're a writer or nonwriter, you can complete the specially designed exercises in this book to help you come to terms with your past, learn how to really live in the present, and – most importantly – take the steps you need to get yourself on the right path... a path that will take you straight to your dream life.
 You are the author of your own life, so pick up that pen and get writing!

 Write Your Life: The Ultimate Life Hack For Achieving Your Dreams is available now from the following online platforms in paperback and ebook formats: